Legitcode/ReactJSNews/posts/2016-01-28-react-and-ag-grid.md

 Refer to [properties documentation](https://www.ag-grid.com/javascript-grid-properties/index.php) for all the properties.

 ag-Grid, behaving like a typical React application, treats rowData as immutable.
-So so you replace the rowData with a new array of data, the grid will pick this up automatically.
+So when you replace the rowData with a new array of data, the grid will pick this up automatically.

 ### Events mapped to Callbacks